spring-guides/gs-rest-hateoas/README.md

 }
 ```

-This controller is concise and simple, but there's plenty going on under the hood.
+This controller is concise and simple, but there's plenty going on.
 Let's break it down step by step.

 The `@RequestMapping` annotation ensures that HTTP requests to `/greeting` are mapped to the `greeting()` method.